guand/seng371-project1/README.md

 Based on our analysis, our hypothesis was proven wrong.
 The Backbone and Bootstrap repos showed that the rate of feature addition (slope) was consistent with the rate of project growth.
 The Homebrew data was not considered to be significant for our analysis, because there was not enough feature pull requests to be statistically significant (only 8 feature additions over 6 years)

 ###### Threats to validity
 - Not all features will be labeled diligently by the maintainers.
-Similarly, not all features labeled as features may not actually be features.
+Similarly, not all pull requests labeled as features are actually features.
 Our analysis does not take human error into account.
 - If the project suddently becomes popular, there may be an increase in feature requests, and consequently feature additions to the repo.
 We did not take this into account in our analysis, but this can play a big role in feature additions (see popularity of Bootstrap in Section 4.2.2).
-- Analyzing only three repos out of thousands is not considered as statistically significant.
+- Analyzing only three repos out of thousands is not considered statistically significant.

 ###### Future work
 - Analyze more repos.